 The polarity defined by a conic (advanced topic)

-Apollonius knew that if you took any conic section, then that curve determined a beautiful and remarkable correspondence, often called polarity, between points and lines in the plane, that generalises the correspondence between a point on the curve and the tangent to the curve there.
+Apollonius knew that if you took any conic section, then that curve determined a beautiful and remarkable correspondence, often called polarity, between points and lines in the plane.

 Refer to the figure of the ellipse below.
 Given a point , choose any two lines that pass through and intersect the ellipse at two points.
 Now take those four points of intersection, and construct the lines passing through each pair of these points.
 These lines will meet each other, defining two other diagonal points, and .
 The dual or polar of point is then the line through those two diagonal points (the purple line in the diagram).

 Remarkably this dual line is independent of the choices of lines through , as Apollonius realised.